ggosti/maxIntensityRadialProfile/README.md

 # radialProfile
 Python script for computing the radial profile of cells from pictures.
-It can retrieve the radial profile of more then one cell in a picture, but it requires a cell mask, and the redialProfile center to be defined in advance.
+It can retrieve the radial profile of more than one cell in a picture, but it requires a cell mask for each cell, and a file with the redialProfile origin coordinates to be defined in advance.

-The `radialProfile.py` script assumes that all required files are organized in folders in a specific way.
+The `radialProfile.py` script assumes that all required files are organized in folders in a specific way:
 ```
 radialProfile/
 │   README.md